-What is a Surveyor?
+What Does it Take to Be a Surveyor?

-Surveyor Example Make exact measurements and determine property boundaries.
+Surveyor Definition Make exact measurements and determine property boundaries.
 Provide data relevant to the shape, contour, gravitation, location, elevation, or dimension of land or land features on or near the earth’s surface for engineering, mapmaking, mining, land evaluation, construction, and other purposes.

 - Develop criteria for survey methods and procedures.

 - Calculate heights, depths, relative positions, property lines, and other characteristics of terrain.

 - Analyze survey objectives and specifications to prepare survey proposals or to direct others in survey proposal preparation.

 - Conduct research in surveying and mapping methods using knowledge of techniques of photogrammetric map compilation and electronic data processing.

 Skills Needed to be a Surveyor